isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-07-01-post-TradeTrust Partner Credore Secures IG P&I Deemed Approval in Just Over 40 Days.md

 partners to choose their preferred TradeTrust-enabled system, TradeTrust promotes a flexible and decentralised approach to trade digitalisation.&nbsp;</p>
 <h4>Legal alignment</h4>
-<p>In addition to IG P&amp;I’s insurance coverage, TradeTrust’s Model Terms
+<p>In addition to IG P&amp;I’s insurance coverage, <a href="https://www.tradetrust.io/files/TradeTrust_Model_Terms.pdf" rel="noopener noreferrer nofollow" target="_blank">TradeTrust’s Model Terms</a> can
-can be used as a reference to facilitate alignment on key legal aspects for TradeTrust adopters, such as interoperability, dispute resolution, and governing law.
-Partners can consult the Guidance Notes provided by IMDA for detailed explanations and context for implementing the Model Terms.&nbsp;</p>
+be used as a reference to facilitate alignment on key legal aspects for TradeTrust adopters, such as interoperability, dispute resolution, and governing law.
+Partners can consult the <a href="https://www.tradetrust.io/files/Guidance_Notes_for_TradeTrust_Model_Terms.pdf" rel="noopener noreferrer nofollow" target="_blank">Guidance Notes</a> provided by IMDA for detailed explanations and context for implementing the Model Terms.&nbsp;</p>
 <h4>Availability of open-source, production-ready code</h4>
 <p>TradeTrust is open-source with no restrictions on semantics or data formats
 and standards such as Digital Container Shipping Association (DCSA) and